- 1Spain: An attractive country for investment

 - Relevant contribution to scientific and/or technological innovation.

-Provision is made for an entry and residence visa, as well as a residence permit, for any entrepreneurs pursuing an activity of an innovative nature in Spain with special economic interest for the country, obtaining a favorable report from the central government authorities.
+Provision is made for an entry and residence visa, as well as a residence permit for one year, for any person pursuing an entrepreneur activity of an innovative nature in Spain with special economic interest for the country, obtaining a favorable report from the central government authorities.

 When it comes to issuing the relevant assessment on the part of the central government authorities, special regard will be had, on a priority basis, to the creation of jobs in Spain.
 Moreover, regard will be had: